johneckberg/notes/networking/csc_3511/week_11_notes.md

 ### MAC VS PKI

 * See tidbits for final for MAC vs PKI

+* The easiest way to think of the difference is the type of key used:
+  * MAC Signature (Symmetric): Uses a shared secret key for both signing and verification.
+  * PKI Signature (Asymmetric): Uses a private key to sign and a publicly distributed public key to verify
-  * main difference is symmetric vs asymmetric key and non-repudiation (If the recipient passes the message and the proof to a third party, can the third party be confident that the message originated from the sender?)
+  * Also non-repudiation (If the recipient passes the message and the proof to a third party, can the third party be confident that the message originated from the sender?)
+Not with MAC: the verifier also knows the secret key and could have created the signature, so the signer can deny having created i
   * CA's/PKIS provide this via the fact that they are asymmetric and you can verify with the public key. with HMAC, you would have to verify with the same hash and private key
+  * We can use MAC to ensure the integrity/authentication of an API, as this is a situation where it makes sense to have a preshared private key.
+  The choice between a Message Authentication Code (MAC) signature (like HMAC) and a Public Key Infrastructure (PKI) digital signature (like RSA or ECDSA) depends entirely on who needs to verify the signature and whether you need non-repudiation.

 ### Diffie-Hellman Key Exchange: method of securely generating a symmetric cryptographic key over a public channel